conda-forge/miniforge/README.md

 # miniforge
 [![Build Status](https://travis-ci.org/conda-forge/miniforge.svg?branch=master)](https://travis-ci.org/conda-forge/miniforge)

-This repository holds a minimal installer for conda on platforms that conda-forge supports but that aren't supported by Miniconda.
+This repository holds a minimal installer for conda on platforms that conda-forge supports but that aren't supported by [Miniconda]((https://docs.conda.io/en/latest/miniconda.html)).

 **Important: This work is still very experimental.**